maheshtambade/airtel-clone.github.io/README.md

 # airtel-clone.github.io
-airtel clone using thml css and javascript
+airtel clone using html css and javascript